 We ran a survey among our readers and asked them if they are planning on changing their hair color and dying their hair this year and 63 percent of them answered yes.

 Who is demi-permanent hair dye for?

 Demi-permanent dye is perfect for those looking to simply enhance colors they already have with new tones.
 If you want to go for a subtly darker color change, go for a demi-permanent color.
 Blondes can really have the most fun with this because they can go darker much more easily than someone with already dark hair.
 Demi-permanent color is a good way to test out a fun hair color as well.
 Have you always wanted a red tint or purple hair?
-Get a good test run in with demi-permanent dye.
+Get a good test run with demi-permanent dye.

 This dye is also good for blending gray hairs into the rest of your hair color.
 If you are around 25% gray, demi-permanent dye is a good way to make those strands more translucent and blendable with your current color.